-People keep asking Freida Smith how she lost all that weight, slipping from size 2X to size 12.
-She credits a faith in Jesus, more faith and the Cabin Creek Clinic.
+People keep asking Freida Smith how she shed so much weight, slipping from size 2X to size 12.
+She says Jesus and her medical home, Cabin Creek Clinic, did it.
+Physicians assistant John Rice coordinates her treatment at Cabin Creek.

 By Kate Long | May 5, 2012 | Charleston Gazette